-Through its Peace program, IMPACT has held upwards of eight peace meetings within conflict zones across the Laikipia-Isiolo border, bringing together more than 700 individuals.
+Through its Peace program, IMPACT has held peace meetings within conflict zones across the Laikipia-Isiolo border, bringing together more than 700 individuals.

 IMPACT also hosted the Inter-County Women Peace Meeting, giving an opportunity for women from conflicting counties to interact and consolidate their voices regarding women's role in conflict mitigation.

 IMPACT effectively reduced cattle rustling incidents within conflict hotspots and restored the key role played by traditional governance institutions in maintaining peace.

 The peace building and conflict transformation team explored opportunities to expand our activities in Laisamis, Marsabit.
 Natural resources based conflicts induced by several factors, including climate change, are common in Ewaso Ngiro river basin.
 Water scarcity for people and their livestock is increasing.